marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 Endpoints SHOULD set an active_connection_id_limit that is high enough to allow for the desired number of concurrent path validation attempts.

+### Probing Paths when using QUIC Multipath

+If the QUIC Multipath extensions have been negotiated (see {{MULTIPATH}}), the probing of paths will be as described in {{probing-paths}}, but the client should send the candidate pairs using PUNCH_MY_PATH frames instead of PUNCH_ME_NOW frames.
+The PUNCH_MY_PATH frames carry the same information as the PUNCH_ME_NOW frame, plus a path identifier (Path ID), chosen from the range of valid Path ID.
+The server should use connection identifiers associated to that Path-ID when validating the path.

+If the selected Path ID is not yet in use, successful path probing will result in the creation of a new path, to be used in combination with the pre-existing paths.

+If the selected Path ID is already in use, successful path probing will result in the migration of the existing path to a new address.

+Different PUNCH_MY_PATH frames may be sent with different path identifiers, which may result in the creation or migration of as many paths.

+If the server receives a PUNCH_ME_NOW frame after the QUIC Multipath extensions have been negotiated, it MUST treat it as PUNCH_MY_PATH frame carrying Path ID 0.

+When QUIC Multipath extensions is been negotiated, the probing of new path will be limited by the availability of connection identifiers for new Path IDs.
+Endpoints SHOULD set Path ID limits high enough to allow for the desired number of concurrent path validation attempts.

+*TODO* See description of PUNCH_MY_PATH frame.
+If we had 4 values of the frame ID instead of just two, we would not need a new frame name, just a mention of carrying aPath ID.

 ### Amplification Attack Mitigation {#amplification-attack}